ktkiiski/coffee-pot/README.md

 Here's the function of different folders:

 - `barista`: The Django-powered HTTP server project folder.
 It contains a WSGI server application.
-- `coffeebot`: The Django "app" that is run by the `barista` project.
+- `coffeestatus`: The Django "app" that is run by the `barista` project.
 It handles the command requests made from Slack.

 ## Running the HTTP server